rossinthecloud/rossinthecloud.github.io/_posts/2021-12-22-FT2021LEDVideoAutomation.md

 Once the RF Bridge is online, the LED on the top side of the RF Bridge will be solid blue, and it will show up in the eWeLink app.

-Now that we have our RF Bridge showing up in the eWeLink dashboard, it’s time to add the first remote control for the Neweer lights.
+Now that we have our RF Bridge showing up in the eWeLink app, it’s time to add the first remote control for the Neweer lights.

 Press Add